revelt/revelt/README.md

 👋 Hi!
 I'm Roy; I'm from the UK 🇬🇧.

+I've been making websites since Macromedia and FrontPage were a thing.

+My personality type seems to be [ESTJ-A](https://www.16personalities.com/estj-personality) but take it with a grain of salt.

+Away from the screens, I like: Jujutsu, lifting, hiking, languages, geometry, rollercoasters, ale, steak and sea.

-All my Open Source projects are published under GitHub [codsen](https://github.com/codsen) org account, not here.
-Here you'll see primarily forks which I haven't bothered to delete yet.
+🔭 All my Open Source projects are published on [Codsen](https://github.com/codsen), my company's GitHub org account, not here.

-🔭 I wrote and maintain a broad spectrum of Open Source programs, for example:
+I wrote and maintain a broad spectrum of Open Source programs, for example:

 - A big, CPU-bound program: [`detergent`](https://codsen.com/os/detergent), [`email-comb`](https://codsen.com/os/email-comb)
 - Exports...